-The Ghanaian government has activated a condition in its immigration rules making it mandatory for all visitors without Ghanaian citizenship to submit an invitation letter along with their traditional visa application.
+The Ghanaian government has activated a condition in its immigration rules making it mandatory for all visitors without Ghanaian citizenship or ECOWAS (Economic Community of West African States) membership to submit an invitation letter along with their traditional visa application.

 The rule, which came into force in July 2018, has sparked debate about the impact it could have on Ghana’s tourism sector.
 It has also fuelled discussion on whether the move could alienate those in the diaspora seeking to reconnect with their roots.

 Interest in this debate has been further heightened by the Ghanaian government’s Year of Return 2019 initiative, which targets Africans in the diaspora, and those of African descent, and invites them to return to their Motherland to visit, do business or come to settle.

 The invitation letter rule was issued by the Ghana Immigration Service (GIS), the government agency under the Ministry of the Interior, which is responsible for regulating the examination and authorisation of application for visas, entry and residence permits in Ghana.

 The rule states that: ‘applicants on a VISIT to Ghana must provide a letter of invitation from their host in Ghana.’

 The requirement appears to be an extension of existing conditions that apply to tour groups visiting Ghana.
 Sources working in Ghana’s hospitality and tourism sectors confirmed that for years, tour groups have been required to submit a letter of invitation along with their application.
 However, this has never been a mandatory requirement for people visiting Ghana as individuals (not part of a tour group) until July 2018.